 To get a divorce in Australia, you must be separated from your former spouse for 1 year.
 During the period of separation, a lot of things can change.
 It is not uncommon for couples to lose contact with each other, especially when they do not have any children together.
-For example, you or your former spouse may move to a different state or different country, you may no longer have any mutual friends, or stop communicating with your ex-partner’s family.
 So, when you are ready to divorce you may find yourself with no contact details for your former spouse.

 If, despite your best efforts, you are unable to locate your former spouse and have taken all reasonable steps to locate them, you can apply to the Court for:

 This application is referred to as an ‘Application in a Proceeding’, and must be filed along with an Affidavit.
 An Affidavit is a written statement that is sworn or affirmed with a qualified witness, such as a Justice of the Peace or a lawyer.
 The person giving the evidence in an Affidavit is referred to as the ‘deponent’.

 What is substituted service of my divorce papers?

 Substituted service means serving a legal document in a manner which is different than the standard ordinarily required.
 You must apply to the Federal Circuit and Family Court for an order for substituted service of your divorce papers.

 Typically, the Family Court grants an application to substitute personal service (physically giving legal documents to a person) for posting the document to their last known physical address, or email address, or via a third party such as a family member.
 There are also now options where the Court will consider service via social media.

 What is dispensation of service of my divorce papers?